Italian Summer food

 When talking about Italy, one of the first thought that comes into people's mind is certainly food, our best export.

-Many Italians spend their vacations near the sea or a lake and the summer brings an increase in fish based dishes like pasta alle vongole, grilled fish and seafood, paired with white wine.
-Any seafood dish is a good summer dish.
+Many Italians spend their vacations near the sea or lakes, so the summer brings an increase in fish based dishes like pasta alle vongole, grilled fish and seafood, paired with white wine.
+Basically, any seafood dish is a good summer dish.

-Some recipes are true musts for Italians, so much so they have become part of everyday summer cooking's inventory.
-Among the most famous we have pasta con pomodori crudi (pasta salad), insalata di riso (rice salad), panzanella, friselle con pomodori, bruschetta, carpaccio di bresaola, rucola and parmigiano or macedonia (fruit salad).
+Some recipes are true staples of Italian summer cuisine, so much so they have become part of the best Italian cooking tradition.
+Among the most famous we have pasta con pomodori crudi (pasta salad with fresh tomatoes), insalata di riso (rice salad), panzanella, friselle con pomodori, bruschetta, carpaccio di bresaola, rucola and parmigiano or macedonia (fruit salad).

-Unlikely the name suggests, the insalata di riso, rice salad, is made up of rice and fresh ingredients but which does not include green lettuce.
-There are a lot of ways to make it and not everyone uses the same ingredients; some of those that are traditionally added include: ham, pickles, tomatoes, mayonnaise, and tuna.
+Unlikely the name suggests, the insalata di riso, or rice salad, is made with rice and other fresh ingredients but it does not include green lettuce.
+There are a lot of ways to make it and not everyone uses the same ingredients, although some are traditionally included: ham, pickles, tomatoes, mayonnaise, egg and tuna.
 Everything is mixed up with boiled rice, refrigerated for a few hours and served cool.
 Rice is sometimes replaced with pasta.

-The Panzanella is a typical Tuscan dish nowadays made all over Italy.
+The Panzanella is a typical Tuscan dish, nowadays made all over Italy.
 The authentic recipe requires soaked and crumbled stale bread that is then mixed up with other ingredients, such as red onion, basil, olive oil, vinegar and salt.
-Some recent alternatives include parma ham or eggs.
+Some recent alternatives include the addition of parma ham or eggs.

 The friselle con pomodori are croutons served with fresh tomatoes, basil, olive oil and salt.
 The bruschetta is similar, but instead of croutons, the ingredients are served on toasted bread.

-Carpaccio was invented by Giuseppe Cipriani, founder of the famous Harry's Bar in Venice, in the 1950s.
+An interesting curiosity: carpaccio was invented by Giuseppe Cipriani, founder of the famous Harry's Bar in Venice, in the 1950s.
 He prepared this dish for the first time during an exhibition of paintings by the artist Vittore Carpaccio, to follow the needs of the Countess Amalia Nani Mocenigo, who unfortunately was forced to follow a diet that prevented her from eating cooked meat.
 You may remember Cipriani as the creator of another quintessentially Italian product, the Bellini cocktail, of which we have already talked in one of our articles on Italian food legends.